-Public authority should provide a legal framework that ensures there are no age-related restrictions on funding students.
-It should support public service centers outside of higher education system with information and guidelines for students with delayed transition in higher education and with information and guidelines on lifelong learning options in higher education.
-Public authority should provide funding to higher education institutions that offer adequate flexibility and support to students with a delayed transition into higher education.
+- Public authority provides a legal framework that ensures there are no age-related restrictions on funding students. - Public authority supports public service centers outside of higher education system with information and guidelines for students with delayed transition in higher education and with information and guidelines on lifelong learning options in higher education. - Public authority provides funding to higher education institutions that offer adequate flexibility and support to students with a delayed transition into higher education.

-5. Initial and continuous teacher training programmes offered in higher education develop competencies on diversity, equity and inclusion in education (Eurydice, 2022).
+5. Initial and continuous teacher training programmes develop competencies on diversity, equity and inclusion in education (Eurydice, 2022).